Abortion in Costa Rica: Legal and Regulatory Factors

+Digital Access and Legal Concerns

+Websites offering misoprostol for abortion-related purposes have emerged in Costa Rica.
+However, acquiring misoprostol through such channels could potentially breach legal frameworks as it's a prescription-only medication.
+These online platforms facilitate communication through WhatsApp, inquiring about factors like gestational age and delivery coordination, but purchasing from them can carry legal and safety risks.

+The landscape surrounding abortion access in Costa Rica reflects both medical complexities and legal considerations, emphasizing the need for comprehensive and compassionate approaches that prioritize women's health and autonomy.

+Abortion research in Costa Rica

+Researchers have shown making abortion illegal doesn't decrease its occurrence, but rather makes it more dangerous.
+There's a scarcity of recent research on abortion in Costa Rica.
+Activists mainly draw on a 2007 study that estimated 27,000 abortions annually in the country.

+Megan Rivers-Moore conducted interviews with individuals who had undergone secretive abortions in Costa Rica.
+All of the people she interviewed about their clandestine abortions expressed relief at not being pregnant anymore and gratitude to the network of strangers that made it possible.
+She also noticed abortion is changing in Costa Rica and in Latin America — networks of committed volunteers help pregnant people access mifepristone and misoprostol (abortion pills) in a variety of ways, leading to significantly reduced complications.

 Public opinion

 According to Planned Parenthood public opinion is heavily influenced by the Roman Catholic Church.
 Given the influence of Catholic doctrine on public policy and culture, abortion under any circumstance is illegal and understood as murder.
 Accordingly, almost all doctors will not carry out an abortion for any reason at all.

 According to a survey made by the University of Costa Rica whilst most Costa Rican support therapeutic abortion (55%) very few support completely free abortion (only 11%).

-The poll showed that 55% support abortion to save the mother’s life, against 45% who oppose.
-49% supports it in case of non-life threatening health problems against 39%, 43% in case the fetus has life-incompatible malformation versus 49% against, only 29% supports it in case of pregnancy of a child versus 57% against, only 28% in cases of rape against 61% opposing, and only 11% supports only on the woman’s request against 78% opposing it.
+The poll showed that 55% support abortion to save the mother's life, against 45% who oppose.
+49% supports it in case of non-life threatening health problems against 39%, 43% in case the foetus has life-incompatible malformation versus 49% against, only 29% supports it in case of pregnancy of a child versus 57% against, only 28% in cases of rape against 61% opposing, and only 11% supports only on the woman's request against 78% opposing it.
 The poll also show that half of Costa Ricans have no knowledge of what therapeutic abortion is, and almost all opposed it.
 Support is bigger among unreligious people, younger generations and people with higher education.

 A 2013-2014 investigation made with focus groups with different religious samples showed that most non-religious Costa Ricans support free abortion on woman's request only, non-practicing Catholics and most non-Christian religious minorities (except for Tibetan Buddhists) support abortion in some cases including for saving the woman's life and health and cases of rape particularly in the case of children, whilst most practicing Catholics, Mainline Protestants and Neo-Pentecostal oppose any kind of abortion even in life threatening situation.